Achyles/Machine_Learning_Product_Project/README.md

 3. Present Data: Now data is used in csv and json file, and ranking results are in plain text.
 We may improve this part in the first iteration
 4. An event-driven service:
     1. A library shared by at least two services: both of our services uses [web scraping library](./Web_Scraping)
-    2. More than one service: course recommendation and course ranking
+    2. More than one service

 ### Sprint Plan for the First Iteration

-1. Improve UI of the website
+1. Improve UI of the website.
+[Better UI](./service_example)
 2. Include major requirement in course recommending service
 3. Better inter-service communication